3D Printed Medical Devices: Innovations and Applications

 Regulatory frameworks for 3D printed medical devices

 Medical devices made using 3D printing in the US are FDA-approved.
-Devices that are ready for marketing must be able to demonstrate a reasonable assurance of safety and effectiveness.
+Devices that are ready for marketing must demonstrate a reasonable assurance of safety and effectiveness.
 This includes both premarket review and postmarket surveillance.
 Companies provide data about design, materials, and performance.

 After marketing devices, QA and risk management are evaluated against set targets.
 This ensures the continued safety and effectiveness of the device.